moritzjakob/GeneticImageCompress/README.md

 ## Project Overview

 This project implements a Genetic Algorithm (GA) for optimizing color palettes to approximate images with a limited number of colors.
 The GA evolves palettes to minimize the difference between the original and compressed image, using metrics like PSNR (Peak Signal-to-Noise Ratio).
+For a detailed explanation of the methodology and results, refer to the report in the docs folder.

 ---